Test fit for arms

 See samples rockers, under rockers in the gallery, for ides of what you can do.
 I will show you all you need to know about making these Sam Maloof style rocking chairs.
 Any woodworker can do it!

-Limited four up to ten (10) students per class Woodworking Class to make a Maloof style rocking chair in six days.
+Limited four up to ten (10) students per class Woodworking Class to make a Maloof style rocking chair in five days.

 A A little bit about Utah and Ephriam: